armory/minnaker/readme.md

 # Spinnaker All-In-One (Minnaker) Quick Start

-**Previously known as Mini-Spinnaker**

-Minnaker is currently intended for POCs and trying out Spinnaker.
+Minnaker is a simple way to install Spinnaker inside a VM.

 ## Background